 We can understand what the Kingdom of God is and how it relates to the Church by exploring the following;

-The redemptive work of God is manifested in and through the Church.
 God designed the Church to make His manifold wisdom known to the principalities and powers in heavenly places.

 Jesus said in Matthew 16:18, “I will build my Church and the gates of hell shall not prevail against it.”
-Jesus loved the Church and gave Himself for her that He might sanctify and cleanse her with the washing of water by the Word and that He might present her to Himself a glorious Church, holy and without blemish (Ephesians 6:25-27).
+Jesus loved the Church and gave Himself for her that He might sanctify and cleanse her with the washing of water by the Word.
+And, that He might present her to Himself a glorious Church, holy and without blemish (Ephesians 6:25-27).

 It is very important to recognize that there are two kingdoms at war with each other.

 Jesus came in human form to redeem us from our sin that separates us from the Kingdom of God (Hebrews 9:22).
-In this, the love of God was manifested toward us—that God sent His only begotten Son into the world that we might live through Him (1 John 4:9).
+In this, the love of God was manifested toward us.
+God sent His only begotten Son into the world that we might live through Him (1 John 4:9).